nickfff-dev/anki-online-dict-helper/README.md

 # Too Complicated?

 Unfortunately, it's not RTG(Ready To Go) package for beginner.
-The extension already built up a framework to accept your broswer selection, display popup, create anki note, but the dictionary part is up to you.
+The extension already built up a framework to accept your broswer selection, display popup, create anki note, config the option page, but the dictionary part is up to you.
 Ask someone who know javascript programming if you really need help.

 # Security issue